-It's important no two people have the same External ID (the system will return an error if you do).
-If none is specified, One Church will generate it's own.
+No two people must have the same External ID (the system will return an error if you do).
+If none is specified, One Church will generate its own.

 Importing Other Data

 All the other import tools follow the same layout as shown above.
-After an import, you can undo it within 48 hours (as long as those records aren't linked to non-imported records) if you notice a mistake.
+After an import, you can undo it (as long as those records aren't linked to non-imported records) if you notice a mistake.

-- We recommend checking the results of the import right away for errors.
-This gives you an opportunity to redo the import if needed.
-Undoing an import will make it as if the import never happened including removing any new drop down values that were added.
+We recommend checking the results of the import right away for errors.
+This allows you to redo the import if needed.
+Undoing an import will make it as if the import never happened including removing any new drop-down values that were added.

 If you need help, please contact support for guidance.